-- Value from eMake host registry prior to the start of the build
+- · Value from eMake host registry before the build starts

 - Value from the agent host registry, if any

 - Value set by an earlier job in the build

-The additional checking of precedence enables Accelerator to interoperate with tools that store host-specific licensing information in the registry.
+The additional checking of precedence lets Accelerator operate with tools that store host-specific licensing information in the registry.
 If the agent simply used the value from eMake unconditionally in all cases, such tools would fail to operate correctly.

-Electric Cloud STRONGLY RECOMMENDS AGAINST running builds locally on agent host machines.
-Running builds locally on agent machines may add relevant keys to the local machine, which take precedence over the eMake machine's keys.
-If a key that should come from the eMake machine (such as the typelib information for a lib generated during the build) is already present on the agent due to a locally performed build, the wrong information is used, possibly causing a broken build.
+Electric Cloud strongly recommends against running builds locally on agent host machines.
+Running builds locally on agent host machines might add relevant keys to the local machine, which take precedence over the eMake machine's keys.
+If a key that should come from the eMake machine (such as the typelib information for a lib generated during the build) is already present on the agent because of a local build, the wrong information is used, which might break a build.

-If an agent machine has locally created keys, remove the typelibs that are created during the build from the registry.
-Any typelib that has an invalid path name associated with it is a likely candidate for an "underlayed" lookup.
+If an agent machine has locally-created keys, remove the typelibs that are created during the build from the registry.
+Any typelib with an invalid path name associated with it is a likely candidate for an "underlayed" lookup.

 Ideally, typelibs created by a build are known.
-At this point, it is recommended to check for their existence on the cluster.
+At this point, you should check for their existence on the cluster.
 If an error occurs that indicates the direction of this problem (for example, a library/typelib cannot be found), investigate the failing agent's registry.